GaiaUnlimited: The old stellar disc of the Milky Way as traced by the Red Clump: Method

-We now discuss the various layers of the selection function that need to be accounted for in our modelling of the observational data.
-If we consider stars in a 3D grid in space, in this case, in \xgc{} $\times$ \ygc{} $\times$ \zgc{}, our goal is to be able to predict the number counts in each voxel $i$. where $S_i[0,1]$ is the correction factor (selection function) to the counts predicted by the model, $N_{i,true}$.
-In the ideal case $S_i$ would be equal to 1, if we are able to observe the entire ground truth, that is, all stars of our modelled population in a given voxel $i$, and in the worst case would be 0, if there was missing or poor quality data in some patches of the sky, but also if the survey isn't designed to observe certain fields.
+Here, we discuss the various layers of the selection function that need to be accounted for in our modelling of the observational data.
+If we consider stars in a 3D grid in space, in this case in \xgc{} $\times$ \ygc{} $\times$ \zgc{}, our goal is to be able to predict the number counts in each voxel, $i$: where $S_i[0,1]$ is the correction factor (selection function) to the counts predicted by the model, $N_{i,true}$.
+In the ideal case, $S_i$ would be equal to 1 if we are able to observe the entire ground truth, that is, all stars of our modelled population in a given voxel, $i$.
+In the worst case, it would be 0 if there was missing or poor quality data in some patches of the sky but also if the survey is not designed to observe certain fields.
 In our specific case, $S_i$ is the fraction of the \rc{} stars in voxel $i$ that can be seen for our sample.
-However, we point out that in general the selection function is dependent on observable quantities \citep{rixbovy13,frankel20}, and here we can only define an $S_i$ for a given voxel $i$ and interpret it as the fraction of stars in that voxel because we are dealing with a standard candle, allowing us to translate the observed apparent magnitude into a distance, once we assume an extinction map.
+However, we point out that in general, the selection function is dependent on observable quantities \citep{rixbovy13,frankel20}, and here we can only define an $S_i$ for a given voxel, $i$, and interpret it as the fraction of stars in that voxel because we are dealing with a standard candle, which allows us to translate the observed apparent magnitude into a distance once we assume an extinction map.
 We can set out two principle layers that determine $S_i$:

-\textbf{a.)
-Effective volume: } For a magnitude limited survey, (\appmag{} $<$ \appmaglim{}), for a quasi-fixed absolute magnitude, such as is the case with the \rc{}, we can define a maximum distance modulus ($\mu$), such that from our position at the Sun, the observable volume would be traced out by a sphere with a radius ($d_{\rm max}$) equal corresponding to this maximum distance modulus.
-However, here we have neglected the presence of interstellar dust, which is an unavoidable evil in the Galaxy, accounting for which the maximum distance modulus $\mu\_max$ is now no longer a constant, but instead varies for each voxel $i$:
+\paragraph{a.)
+Effective volume:} For a magnitude limited survey, (\appmag{} $<$ \appmaglim{}), for a quasi-fixed absolute magnitude, such as is the case with the \rc{}, we can define a maximum distance modulus ($\mu$), such that from our position at the Sun, the observable volume would be traced by a sphere with a radius ($d_{\rm max}$) corresponding to this maximum distance modulus.
+However, here we neglect the presence of interstellar dust, which is an unavoidable evil in the Galaxy.
+When accounting for it, the maximum distance modulus $\mu\_max$ is no longer a constant and instead varies for each voxel $i$: